 1. Conduct thorough research

 Read product reviews from independent sources.
 Always read and heed the manufacturer’s warnings and instructions for use, inspection, maintenance, and retirement.
-Ask your friends or anyone in circle if they have used the boot you intend to buy.
+Ask your friends or anyone in the circle if they have used the boot you intend to buy.
 Conduct thorough research about the pros and cons of the boot.

 2. Fit and sizing